Does your shower drain block and water builds up on the shower floor?

 When to Call a Plumber:

 For stubborn blockages you will need to call your plumbing professional.
 Your local master plumber will have the correct drain cleaning equipment needed to clear stubborn blockages that won’t unclog.
 Electric drain cleaners and high-pressure water jets will be able to cut through the obstructions and clean out your drains.
-At Essendon Plumbing Services, we would then use CCTV to inspect your drain after the blockage has been cleared, identifying if the blockage has been completely cleared and what condition the sewer drainpipes are in.
+At Essendon Plumbing Services, we would then use CCTV to inspect your drain after unclogging the drain, identifying if the blockage has been completely cleared and what condition the sewer drainpipes are in.